ChocolateApp/Chocolate/README.md

 - [ ] Use Flask-PWA
 - [ ] Add all audio tracks
 - [ ] Translate the rescan buttons
+- [ ] Add website UI to link with Radarr, Sonarr, Lidarr... (with pyarr/aiopyarr)

 ### Tasks Done
 - [X] Increase the boot speed